ChainedTears/Agent-SURF/README.md

 <h1 align="center">🏄 Agent SURF 🌐</h1>
-<p align="center">Using AI to automate webtasks, testing, scraping, and more!
-This project is meant to gather information from websites without people having to manually copy and paste the text from the websites.
-It utilizes Chromium, Puppeteer, OpenAI</p> <!-- Expand on this -->
+<p align="center">This project is meant to gather information from websites without people having to manually copy and paste the text from the websites.
+It utilizes Playwright, Groq API and Puppeteer Stealth.
+It takes a prompt (the task) and will come up with steps to complete it.
+Execution agents then follows the steps one by one to accomplish the user's intended actions.</p> <!-- Expand on this -->
 <hr>
 <h1 align="center">🛠️ Installation Guide 📖</h1>
 <h3>Requirements:</h2>